MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-135-Operating-Requirements-Commuter-Demand-Operations-Rules-Governing-Persons-Board-Such-Aircraft/subpart-B-Flight-Operations/section-135.129.md

 (iv) How to resolve disputes arising from implementation of this section, including identification of the certificate holder employee on the airport to whom complaints should be addressed for resolution; and,

-(2) Submit their procedures for preliminary review and approval to the principal operations inspectors assigned to them at the certificate-holding district office.
+(2) Submit their procedures for preliminary review and approval to the principal operations inspectors assigned to them at the responsible Flight Standards office.

 (o) Certificate holders shall assign seats prior to boarding consistent with the criteria listed in paragraph (b) and the functions listed in paragraph (d) of this section, to the maximum extent feasible.

-(p) The procedures required by paragraph (n) of this section will not become effective until final approval is granted by the Director, Flight Standards Service, Washington, DC.
+(p) The procedures required by paragraph (n) of this section will not become effective until final approval is granted by the Executive Director, Flight Standards Service, Washington, DC.
 Approval will be based solely upon the safety aspects of the certificate holder's procedures.

 [Doc.
 No. 25821, 55 FR 8073, Mar.
 6, 1990, as amended by Amdt.
 135-45, 57 FR 48664, Oct.
 27, 1992; Amdt.
 135-50, 59 FR 33603, June 29, 1994; Amdt.
 135-60, 61 FR 2616, Jan.
-26, 1996]
+26, 1996; Docket FAA-2018-0119, Amdt.
+135-139, 83 FR 9175, Mar.
+5, 2018]